-For many would-be homeowners, the down payment is the biggest entry barrier to buying a house.
-While down payments can be as low as 3.5%, 20% is ideal if you want to secure a mortgage without monthly mortgage insurance fees.
+VICTORIA ARAJFor many would-be homeowners, the down payment is the biggest barrier to buying a house.

-If you’re having trouble gathering funds for a down payment, you might find yourself considering using your 401(k) retirement fund as a convenient source of cash.
+If you’re having trouble gathering funds for a down payment, you might consider using your 401(k) retirement fund as a convenient source of cash.
 While this is technically allowed, and could help you cover your down payment, it shouldn’t be your first choice.
-There are some factors and drawbacks that you might want to consider before using your 401(k) to buy a house.

-We’ll break down the pros and cons of making a 401(k) withdrawal for a home purchase, as well as some alternatives.
+We’ll break down the pros and cons of making a 401(k) withdrawal for a home purchase, as well as some alternative options.

 What Is A 401(k) And How Does It Work?

-Before diving into whether you should use your 401(k) to buy a house, it’s important to first have a firm grasp on how, exactly, a 401(k) retirement account works.
+Before diving into whether you should use your 401(k) to buy a house, it’s important to have a firm grasp on how a 401(k) retirement account works.

-Your 401(k) account is an earmarked savings account created specifically to help you prepare for retirement.
-As defined by the Internal Revenue Code of the IRS, 401(k) holders can claim a tax deduction and will see their contributions to the account accrue tax-free interest over time.
+Your 401(k) is an earmarked savings account created specifically to help you prepare for retirement.
+401(k) holders can claim a tax deduction and will see their contributions to the account accrue tax-free interest over time.
 The trade-off is that access to the account is strictly limited.

-Withdrawals from a 401(k) should not be made before the account holder turns 59½, or before they turn 55 and have left or lost their job.
+Withdrawals from a 401(k) should not be made before the account holder turns 59½ years old, or before they turn 55 and have left or lost their job.
 Early withdrawals incur a 10% early withdrawal penalty on the amount of money being taken out of the account.
 This amount also immediately becomes subject to income tax, since it’s no longer in the protected retirement savings account.

 While these regulations may seem harsh, they are in place to incentivize account holders to set aside enough money to support a comfortable retirement.
 That being said, it’s not illegal to withdraw money from your 401(k) early, and those funds can certainly be put toward a down payment on a house.